 Generally, these riders are a lot like the “extras” car dealerships try to sell you.
 Most people don’t need them, and they aren’t worth the cost.

 Sixth, stick with term life insurance.
 There are circumstances when whole or universal life policies are a good option, but for most people most of the time, term life insurance is best.
 And it’s a lot cheaper.
+Get a free online quote for term life insurance at Haven Life.

 Finally, As with any product, you’ll want to shop around for the best bargain.
 Thankfully, most insurers make policy quotes available online.
 You can hop on the web and shop for a policy that suits your needs.
 As you’re shopping, make sure you’re comparing like policies with like terms.
 While one company might offer a policy with a lower premium for the same coverage, it may have exclusions that make the policy differ in important ways.